EchoingTime/construction-project-manager/README.md

 1. Clone the repository: https://github.com/EchoingTime/construction-project-manager.git
 2. Install the dependencies using `pip install -r requirements.txt`.

-3. Run the app with `python app.py`.
+## Running the Code:

+- Instructions for running the code can be found in main.py

 ## Testing Accounts:

 - test@test.com | test123
 - test2@test.com | test123

-## Running the Code:

-- Open Visual Studio Code's terminal
-  - Run the following commands:
-    1. python -m venv venv
-    2. source venv/bin/activate (Mac/Linux)
-    3. venv\Scripts\activate (Windows)
-    4. pip install -r requirements.txt
-    5. python main.py
-    6. Control + C to stop the server

 ## References